Qualified counsellors to work with people affected by cancer (patients & carers) - Cancer Information and Support Centres (Epsom & St Helier)

 What's in it for you?

-Patients affected by cancer benefit greatly from brief-focused counselling (upto 9 sessions) to help them find coping strategies to manage their situations.
-Counselling often enables patients to achieve a better quality of life and can help to reduce the stress and anxiety caused by the diagnosis, treatment and side-effects of a cancer diagnosis.
 Volunteering in this role can be very rewarding as you see the benefit of your interaction with the patients.
-Volunteers are part of a team of approximately 28 volunteers, including complementary therapists and front of house volunteers, working at both Epsom and St Helier cancer support centres.
+Volunteers are part of a team of approximately 28 volunteers, including complementary therapists and front of house volunteers, working at both Epsom and St Helier Cancer Information and Support Centres.

 What skills will you need?

-Counsellors should have completed a course that provides membership to either the BACP or UKCP.
-They must have completed and passed the taught component of the course but may still be accruing the clinical hours required for accreditation.
-They must have completed at least 100 supervised clinical placement hours.
-Need to be able to commit to the role for 18 months - 2 years
+You must have completed and passed the taught component of the course but may still be accruing the clinical hours required for accreditation.
+You must have completed at least 100 supervised clinical placement hours.

 What's the time commitment and where?